Complicated Shadows: 2009 version

 In 2009, Costello rerecorded "Complicated Shadows for his 2009 album, Secret, Profane & Sugarcane.
 Though Costello was hesitant to rerecord a song, he determined, "About four people bought [All this Useless Beauty].
 The only people who remark on whether it's a good or a bad thing, or even whether I have recorded this song twice, are obviously people who are following my career very carefully."

 For this recording, Costello leaned closer to the country style that he originally wrote the song in, a style present on the "Cashbox" demo version.
 He explained, "The matters of the text needed to be held a little more closely to the chest than the rock 'n' roll version did."
 Elsewhere, he commented, "I always wanted to record the version I heard in my head."

 This version was then released as a single in April 2009, featuring the then-unreleased All This Useless Beauty reject "Dirty Rotten Shame" as the B-side.
 The song was a moderate Adult Alternative hit, reaching number 15 on the American Adult Alternative Songs chart.

 The rerecording of "Complicated Shadows" generally saw mixed critical reception, with reviewers often expressing a preference for the original recording.
-The AV Club wrote in a review of Secret, Profane & Sugarcane, "The older Costello songs 'Hidden Shame' and 'Complicated Shadows' remain infectious, even in the staid acoustic versions presented here."
+The A.V.
+Club wrote in a review of Secret, Profane & Sugarcane, "The older Costello songs 'Hidden Shame' and 'Complicated Shadows' remain infectious, even in the staid acoustic versions presented here."
 In another review of the album The Washington Post stated, "The best song here, "Complicated Shadows," already did come out on 1996's All This Useless Beauty, in a more compelling rock form."
 More approvingly, Time Out Sydney wrote, "Certainly the rollicking country strum lifts the song compared with the leaden rock arrangement on 1996's All this Useless Beauty."